mihailod/szreader/README.md

 simulator. `unrar` and the LZMA SDK are vendored under `Sources/CUnrar` and `Sources/C7z`.

+Uploaders on the StripZona forum label issues in many ways; the parser learns offline from corpus and tries to handle each.

 The test fixtures are saved forum pages in `spike/pages/`, which is gitignored to protect the mirror links.
 RetroSpec's fixtures are committed instead, under `Tests/Fixtures/retrospec/` — they are a public, static archive carrying no private links, so those tests run on a fresh clone with no network.
 Archive.org's are inline in the tests: trimmed copies of the real metadata responses for the items the import was built against — a comic, a scanned magazine, a pack of thirteen, a game and a single-image upload — so they need no network either.

+If a topic imports badly, saving its page into `spike/pages/` and running the tests is the whole diagnosis: the counts say how many of its links were understood.

 Both shipped indexes are rebuilt by hand — RetroSpec's when the site changes, Archive.org's when an item is added to the list in `ArchiveOrgLibrary`: